DjangoGirls/tutorial/django_orm/README.md

 As you can see, we know `get` a `User` with a `username` that equals to 'ola'.
 Neat!
 Of course, you have to adjust it to your username.

-Now we can finally create our first po that:
+Now we can finally create our first post:

 	>>> Post.objects.create(author = user, title = 'Sample title', text = 'Test')